KelvinTC/TaskManager/RAILWAY_ENV_VARS.md

 - 419 Page Expired (CSRF): ensure APP_URL is the exact https URL you visit.
 - Mail not sending: verify MAIL_* values and that the provider allows the from address.
 Use an app password for Gmail/Google Workspace.
 - Queues stuck: make sure you run a worker service: start command `php artisan queue:work --tries=1 --timeout=90` and that Redis vars are set.
+- Time zone warning during deploy: If you see `Unable to load '/usr/share/zoneinfo/tzdata.zi' as time zone.
+Skipping it.`, the base image is missing tzdata.
+This repo includes nixpacks.toml to install `tzdata` and sets `TZ=UTC` in railway.toml.
+Trigger a Full Rebuild to apply.

 ## Related docs in this repo
 - WHATSAPP_QUICK_START.md